Helidium/Mitol/README.md

 ![Benchmark](https://github.com/Helidium/Mitol/raw/master/misc/Mitol_Bench.jpg)

 ## How to use
 Currently only Linux has been tested.
-MacOSX will not build because of missing mempcpy implementation.
 To install the project make sure you have build-tools installed.
 To build the node packages do the following:
 ```bash
 cd node